Chinese Chive Scrambled Eggs

 Be sure to check out the full recipe and ingredient list below

 STEP 1.
-Wash the chives thoroughly.
-Trim off the white stalks and discard them (Image 1).
-Chop the chives in half centimetre pieces so they look like neat little squares (Image 2).
+Wash the Chinese chives thoroughly.
+Trim off the tough white ends and discard them (Image 1).
+Chop the chives into ½-inch pieces so they form small bite-sized pieces (Image 2).
 Set aside.
-Crack three eggs into a bowl, add salt and mushroom powder (Image 3).
-Beat well with a fork or chopsticks until well-combined (Image 4).

 Pro Tips